ljcamargo/quantumjs/README.md

 # QuantumJS
 [![GitHub version](https://badge.fury.io/gh/lsjcp%2Fquantumjs.svg)](https://badge.fury.io/gh/lsjcp%2Fquantumjs)

-This is an open source library to ease the creation of complex **QASM 2.0** quantum circuits (algorithms) with the simplicity of javascript chaining patterns and other higher level language features.
+This is an open source library to ease the creation of complex **QASM 2.0** quantum circuits (algorithms) with the simplicity of javascript chaining patterns and other high-level language features.

 **QuantumJS** generates compliant **Quantum Assembly Language 2.0** capable of being executed on a real five qubits quantum processor from **IBM Quantum Experience** or simulate the execution of circuits other topologies on this platform.

 The aim of this library is to provide a framework to bind current classical computing with quantum computing beyond experimental levels.
-In the future, when APIs become publicly available, this library could be used to perform quantum computation by connecting to a remote quantum computer and fetching results in real time.

 To know more and get access to the quantum processor and platform visit [IBM Quantum Experience](https://quantumexperience.ng.bluemix.net/qstage/#).